Near-Field Signal Processing: Unleashing the Power of Proximity: NF Radar

 where ${\mathbf{U}}_\mathrm{N_1}\in \mathbb{C}^{N\times (N-K)}$ denotes the noise subspace eigenvector matrix of $\mathbf{C}_1$.
 In order to estimate $\kappa_k$, another cumulant matrix $\mathbf{C}_2\in \mathbb{C}^{(4\bar{N}+1)\times (4\bar{N}+1)}$ is constructed as $\mathbf{C}_2 = \left[ \right]$, which can be written as $\mathbf{C}_2 = \mathbf{B}_2\mathbf{C}_{s}\mathbf{B}_{2}^\textsf{H}$, where $\mathbf{B}_2 = \left[\mathbf{b}_2(\omega_1,\kappa_1),\cdots, \mathbf{b}_2(\omega_K,\kappa_K)\right]\in\mathbb{C}^{(4\bar{N}+1)\times K}$, and $\mathbf{b}_2(\omega_k,\kappa_k) = \mathbf{b}_2(\omega_k) \mathbf{b}_2(\kappa_k)\in \mathbb{C}^{4\bar{N}+1}$ (See~\cite{nf_mixed_music_Liang2009Aug} for the computation of $\mathbf{b}_2(\omega_k)$, $\mathbf{b}_2(\kappa_k)$ and $\mathbf{C}_{2,i}$, $i = 1,\cdots,4$).
 Then, by substituting the estimated $\omega_k$ into $\mathbf{b}_2(\omega_k,\kappa_k)$, the following MUSIC spectra reveals the range-dependent source parameters $\kappa_k$ for $k \in \{K_\mathrm{F} + 1,\cdots, K_\mathrm{F}+K_\mathrm{N}\}$, i.e.,

 where ${\mathbf{U}}_\mathrm{N_2}\in \mathbb{C}^{(4\bar{N}+1)\times (4\bar{N}+1-K)}$ denotes the noise subspace eigenvector matrix of $\mathbf{C}_2$.

 The aforementioned technique require multiple steps to sequentially estimate the DoA and range parameters of the mixture signals.
-Instead, more efficient techniques have been introduced in the literature by exploiting the special geometry/structure of the antenna arrays, e.g., subarrayed ULA~\cite{nf_mixed_SPL_Wang2013Feb} and nested array~\cite{nf_doaEst_mixed_Zheng2019Jul}.
-Apart from these model-based approaches, data-driven techniques have also been devised~\cite{nf_mixed_DNN_Su2021Jul}.
+Instead, more efficient techniques have been introduced in the literature by exploiting the special geometry/structure of the antenna arrays, e.g., subarrayed ULA and nested array~\cite{nf_doaEst_mixed_Zheng2019Jul}.